datanerd96/datanerd96/README.md

 - Data visualization tools like Tableau and Power BI.

 ## 💼 Experience
-- **Lead Data Analyst**: I'm an analyst for a Data Ed Startup I'm building.
+- **Data Scientist**: I'm a Data Scientist for the Data Ed Startup I'm building.

 ## 📫 How to Reach Me